Updated March 2023

 Birthstones are a perfect way to commemorate a birthday or honour a mom, making them a thoughtful gift for a loved one.
 Best of all, each birthstone has its own powerful metaphysical properties, adding a deeper purpose to each gem.

-Below you’ll find a description of each gemstone and its meaning – allowing you to choose by month or by function.
+Below you’ll find a description of each month’s gemstone and its meaning – allowing you to choose a stone by month or by function.

 Keep in mind that birthstones often have multiple meanings and they’re somewhat open to interpretation.
 While this list is based on my own research and intuitions, I’m a firm believer that the greatest power lies in intention.

 If you’re getting a particular vibe or feeling from a stone, trust your gut!

 Find out the powers and secrets of your birthstone by clicking on the month you were born below and learn about the fascinating history and special meaning behind your sparkly companion.